 Hey!
 I can’t believe I am finally sharing my DIY fireplace with you guys!
 It feels like forever ago since I started building it.

 I was provided paint & supplies for this post in exchange for using them in a project.
-This post included affiliate links, but I only share things that I LOVE & think you will too.
+This post includes affiliate links, but I only share things that I LOVE & think you will too.

 I thought it would be an appropriate tutorial to share since I just shared my Holiday Master Bedroom.

 I am just in love with how it turned out, and now I think every house deserves it’s own fireplace.
 Real or fake!

 Right after Hurricane Matthew hit us, it was kind of cold over here on the coast… and I was craving cozy things.
 So I started playing with the scrap wood in our garage and started building a fireplace frame.
 It was kinda crazy, but I was like, “It will either be AMAZING or terrible.”